PollyVern/AnimatedWidget/README.md

             .offset(x: -68, y: 10)
 ```
 ### Step 4: Show widget and new problem
 Yay!
 We animated the widget!
-But we faced a problem that it doesn't work when the screen is turned off in Always-On-Display mode
+But we faced a problem that it doesn't work when the screen is turned off in Always-On-Display mode.
+You can use `UIApplicationProtectedDataWillBecomeUnavailable` and `UIApplicationProtectedDataDidBecomeAvailable` through the main target to check the locked screen.
+But, it doesn't work always and if the application is in the background.
+That's why you can get crafty and put a static picture under the font

+### Step 5: Finish!
+You create animated widget!

+AnimatedWidgetExtension Example:
+Font Example:

 # Liked the project?
 Tap to star ⭐️ and spread the word!